Gin & Tonic Press logo The premier publisher for books that might as well be published.

 Eddy isn’t your typical criminal hacker with a dark personal past.
 He’s far more messed up than that.
 Eddy’s past is a maze of madness,bizarre family members, and truly terrible life choices.
 So, when the Men in Rose Coloured Glasses show up at his door armed with business cards that can kill on sight, Eddy knows the right thing to do.
 Run.
 Unfortunately for Eddy, that’s just not going to work.
 So he might just have to fight back instead..

-"...the tension-ridden tale progresses... until its stellar ending...
+"...the tension-ridden tale progresses... until it's stellar ending...

 A gleefully intricate computer tale with a satirical bent, swift pace, and modest hero.”